 It’s a really valuable experience to live somewhere where almost no one around you practices the same religion you do.
 It gives you a very different perspective.

-Christians who feel persecuted here could at least visit and spend time someplace where being Christian could result in jail or death (do such places still exist?)
+Christians who feel persecuted here could at least visit and spend time someplace where being Christian could result in jail or death.
 Live somewhere where your friends and family would be upset or shocked if you were Christian.
 At the very least, live somewhere where the Christian population is less than 25%.

 It’s very eye-opening.
 Suddenly you have a constant awareness of your difference.
 The assumptions all around you are different from what you are.
 The art, the street signs, the things sold in shops would all look very different to you.
 Struggle to find a rosary, drive thirty miles to get an Easter card for your family, have people stare at you blankly when you ask for directions to the nearest church.